navgurukul/newton/dry-run/while-loop.md

     if (num%i == 0):
         print num, 'is not a prime number' break
+    i = i + 1
 else:
     print num, 'is a prime number'
 ```